apache/beam/learning/prompts/documentation-lookup-nolinks/47_batching_for_external_calls.md

 * Batches retain elements from the same window, preserving windowing logic.
 * A batch might encompass elements from more than one bundle.

-For more examples, refer to the Apache Beam documentation for the [Python `GroupIntoBatches`](https://beam.apache.org/documentation/transforms/python/aggregation/groupintobatches/) and the [Java `GroupIntoBatches`](https://beam.apache.org/documentation/transforms/java/aggregation/groupintobatches/) transforms.
+For more examples, refer to the Apache Beam documentation for the Python and Java `GroupIntoBatches` transforms.